 As the conflict in Ukraine illustrates, smaller states can leverage a combination of asymmetrical tactics and societal resilience to repel aggression.
-In this seminar, Admiral Lee Hsi Min, previously Chief of the General Staff of the Republic of China (Taiwan), will discuss Taiwan's overall defence concept and its vision for blunting aggression by a larger opponent.
+In this seminar, Admiral Lee Hsi Min, previously Chief of the General Staff of the Republic of China (Taiwan), discusses Taiwan's overall defence concept and its vision for blunting aggression by a larger opponent.

 The conflict in Ukraine will carry a number of insights for other small states confronting enemies and revisionist powers.
 Among them is a possible military transition to an age in which large numbers of cheaper capabilities can pose an outsized risk to an invader’s expensive assets, as well as heightened attention to national resilience and the ability to deliver an integrated response to aggression that draws upon the broader resources of the state.